Bizarre Ride II the Pharcyde: Legacy

 Released at the time when West Coast was dominated by gangsta rap of N.W.A and G-funk sound of Dr. Dre and Snoop Dogg, Bizarre Ride II the Pharcyde offered an alternative to these styles, while embracing a jazz-influenced style of East Coast groups like A Tribe Called Quest.
 Despite its moderate commercial success, the album was hailed as a hip-hop classic by both journalists and listeners.
 Kanye West named Bizarre Ride II the Pharcyde his favorite album.
 The album was also a formative influence on the Beta Band, whose Steve Mason also cites it as a favourite.

-Influenced by the changes in their lives brought on by their rising popularity, the Pharcyde's second album, Labcabincalifornia (1995), featured a completely different style.
-Largely produced by then-unknown J Dilla, it was panned by music critics on release, with some critics feeling that it fell victim to the sophomore jinx.
-However, over the years, Labcabincalifornia received critical acclaim, which the author Andrew Barker linked to the increased popularity of J Dilla.

 Track listing

 All tracks produced by J-Swift, except "Otha Fish", produced by L.A.
 Jay and SlimKid3.
 Track listing and production information is taken from the album's liner notes.